 The fee for orientation covers the cost for the program and cannot be waived.
 We have lowered the fee for students entering in Fall 2020 to reflect the new virtual experience and we have waived all guest fees.
-The $100 student fee covers staff support, maintenance of the online registration system and Ram Ready online modules, student materials and shipping fees for items to be sent home, in addition to programs and services designed to support new students in their first year (including Weeks of Welcome and other transition events).
+The $100 student fee covers staff support, maintenance of the online registration system and Ram Ready online modules, and programs and services designed to support new students in their first year (including Weeks of Welcome and other transition events).
 If you are experiencing financial hardships as a result of COVID-19, please contact firstname.lastname@example.org.

 Modules can be completed at your own pace after they have been released.
 Please visit the Orientation Schedule and Modules page for more information on launch dates for each module.
 We encourage you to complete each module within two weeks after it is released in order to have information in a timely manner.
 There are also weekly check-in meetings for you to follow-up with your Orientation Leader on any questions you have and participate in activities to help you get to know fellow members of your class.

 Yes, VCU requires all new students to complete Orientation.
 Completion of the online modules is tracked and attendance will be taken at the three mandatory virtual meetings.
 If you are a readmitted student, you must complete Orientation if you have not done so within the last two years.
 If you attended Orientation in 2018 or 2019, you do not need to complete online Orientation.

 Research supports that if you complete Orientation, you are more likely to achieve success in college and graduate.
 This is true for both incoming first-year students and transfer students.
 VCU is committed to helping students succeed in and out of the classroom so we require your participation in Orientation.
 Over the past three years, 95% of students who completed Orientation have been retained to their second year of study at VCU.